William Burnside (character): Fictional character biography

 Having idolized the original Captain America to the point of obsession, William Burnside focused his life in an intense analysis of American history.
 He attains a PhD in American History in the early 1950s, with a thesis on the life of Captain America.
 Soon after graduating, Burnside further researches the secret "Project: Rebirth" and discovers private Nazi files revealing the true identity of the original Captain America as well as the lost Super Soldier serum.

 Returning to the United States with this information, Burnside legally changes his name to Steve Rogers, then approaches the FBI offering the Super Soldier serum as leverage to become the next Captain America, in hope of being used as a symbol during the Korean War.
 While Burnside undergoes surgery to assume the physical appearance and voice of Rogers, the situation in Korea changes.
 Feeling that introducing a symbol of national pride would be unwise in the political climate of the time, the FBI cancels the project.

 The FBI set up Burnside, as "Steve Rogers", a teacher at the private preparatory Lee High School in Connecticut.
 While there, Burnside encounters an intense advocate in James "Jack" Monroe who shares his obsessive fascination with the original Captain America.
 When the communist Red Skull attacks the United Nations in an elaborate scheme, Burnside injects himself and Monroe with a sample of the unproven Super-Soldier serum and confronts the Red Skull as the new Cap and Bucky.
 However, without the vita-ray exposure the original Rogers received to activate and stabilize the serum, Burnside and Monroe undergo a dangerously flawed application.
 Although initially accepted in the roles of Captain America and Bucky, the formula they ingested eventually gives them psychotic symptoms.
 The two become unreliable and paranoid, attacking innocents simply for their race or for holding opinions that differ from their own.
 They are arrested and put into suspended animation by government agents.

 Burnside and Monroe are reawakened decades later, and sent out to kill the original Captain and his partner Falcon, but are defeated and returned to their suspended animation.
+For his part, Rogers has the unsettling thought that he could have suffered his imposter's fate had circumstances been different.